datstma/fcopa/README.md

 ## Project Overview

 This project implements a COPA (Choice of Plausible Alternatives) Evaluator, designed to assess and compare the performance of various large language models (LLM's) on Finacial COPA tasks.
 The COPA task involves selecting the most plausible cause or effect for a given premise from two alternatives.
-I've developed a Financial COPA dataset aimed at comparing the performance and scoring of different LLM's with the purpose of being able to evaluate how they could support a business in reasoning support AI agents for financial scenarios.
+I'm developing a Financial COPA dataset aimed at comparing the performance and scoring of different LLM's with the purpose of being able to evaluate how they could support a business in reasoning support AI agents for financial scenarios.

 ## Features